gonzaloolmo19/just.kak/README.md

 # just.kak
 `just.kak` is a plugin for [Kakoune](https://github.com/mawww/kakoune).
-It is just a wrapper for running `just` inside Kakoune.
+It is just a wrapper for using [just](https://github.com/casey/just) inside Kakoune.

 It is a stupid simple script.
 I only started using Kakoune a few days ago, and I found useful using `just` within Kakoune.
 If there is someone that finds